 Students who enter the CS programme through the Department of Design gain knowledge of leading design methods and learn to practice design in new, thriving contexts.
 They are expected to provide creative input into problem-solving in multidisciplinary teams and challenge others with insights which draw on strategic design, co-design and systems thinking.

-Systems approach: Students learn to use systemic thinking into problem-solving and create new holistic understandings of complex situations and critical infrastructures in society.
+Systems approach: Students learn to use systemic thinking in problem-solving and create new holistic understandings of complex situations and critical infrastructures in society.
 The emphasis is on global awareness within the context of local communities and simultaneous modification of different aspects of sustainability.

 Design thinking: Students learn to apply creative problem-solving methods and tools in facilitating dialogues, defining problems, generating ideas and obtaining solutions.

 Sustainability management: Students learn to develop, support and manage sustainability initiatives for the society at large, for business purposes and for the needs of other organizations.
-Students also gain an understanding of the way that different organizational forms and work practices support the pursuits in sustainability.
+Students also gain an understanding of the way that different organizational forms and work practices support the pursuits of sustainability.

 Project management: Students learn to manage multidisciplinary teamwork, and to promote sustainability in culturally versatile organizational environments.